Clayton-Darlington/MLCapPlugin/README.md

-# ML Image Classification Plugin
+# ML Object Detection Plugin

-A Capacitor plugin for real-time image classification using MobileNetV2 and CoreML on iOS devices.
-This plugin enables mobile apps to classify images captured from the camera or selected from the photo gallery using on-device machine learning.
+A Capacitor plugin for real-time object detection using YOLOv8s and CoreML on iOS devices.
+This plugin enables mobile apps to detect objects in images captured from the camera or selected from the photo gallery using on-device machine learning.

 **Demo App**: Includes a modern Ionic Angular application showcasing all plugin functionality.